Shopify/ui-extensions/.changeset/neat-paws-smile.md

 '@shopify/ui-extensions-react': patch
 ---

-Only allow .render targets to run reactExtension
+surfaces/admin: the reactExtension will only allow .render targets to run